-- 4.2 The proposal is considered to be in the interests of the landowner because it will move the path away from highway verge (not intended for foot traffic), onto illuminated paths and out of residential property boundaries. - 4.3 It may also be considered that there are some public benefits to the proposal in so much that the proposed new route has been is well illuminated and the route moved from across the junctions of roads to around the junctions providing better sight lines.
-As mentioned above.
+- 4.2 The proposal is considered to be in the interests of the landowner because it will move the path away from the immediate vicinity of his property.
+It is considered that the diversion of the path will give (albeit perhaps a perception) improved privacy and security compared to the path remaining on its current alignment (e.g. it removes any excuse for members of the public to be within the direct curtilage of the property). - 4.3 It may also be considered that there are some public benefits to the proposal in so much that the proposed new route has considerably shallower gradients than the existing one.
+As mentioned above it also appears to be the preferred used route, and has been for some 37 years or so.